devcbandung/clashofcode-testdata-and-solution/README.md

 # DevC Clash of Code 2020

-This repository contains solutions and test cases generation files for DevC Clash of Code 2020 by DevC Bandung and Semarang.
+This repository contains solutions and test cases generation files for [DevC Clash of Code 2020](https://devcbandung.github.io/clashofcode) by [DevC Bandung](https://www.facebook.com/groups/DevCBandung) and [DevC Semarang](https://www.facebook.com/groups/DevCSemarang) on June 13 - June 25 2020.

+## Generating Test Cases

 We use [tcframe](https://tcframe.toki.id/) as test case generator framework.

-## Geting Started
+### Initializing

-This are only tested inside WSL2 Ubuntu 18.04, but should run as well in other unix-based environments.
-Here are the steps needed before running:
+Before you can start generating test cases, you should run these commands.
+These are only tested inside Ubuntu 18.04 on WSL2, but it should run as well on other UNIX-based environments.

-- Install necessary executables:
+- Install necessary executables (`g++` and `zip`):
     ```bash
     sudo apt-get install g++ zip
+    # on other OS, you may use different package managers
     ```
 - Export necessary env and aliases:
     ```bash